franzholz/transactor/README.rst

 Installation Requirement
 ------------------------

-Older extension versions might need the old API which has been removed in version 0.11.0.
+Some extensions might need the old API which has however been removed in version 0.11.0.

 Since version 0.9.0 the transactor extension contains a middleware, which payment extensions can use for dealing with a gateway instant